MicrosoftEdge/A11y/README.md

 After the tests have run, the results are printed to the console and saved in the root directory of the project with the name "scores.csv".

+## Testing your site
+It's possible to use A11y to automate testing of your site as well.
+A sample project is included on the site_testing branch.

+### Test files
+The sample test page is included in this repo on the site_testing branch.
+It's possible (and better) to have your sites in another location.
+Just change the constructor call to to the TestStrategy class passing in the base URL where your test files are located.